The Asset Tracing and Recovery Review: Singapore

-The third-party defendant may be held personally liable to account as if he or she were a constructive trustee where he or she has assisted in the breach of fiduciary duty.
-In this regard, the plaintiff can claim against the third-party defendant the value of the property transferred.38
+The third-party defendant may be held personally liable to account as if he or she were a constructive trustee where he or she has assisted in the breach of fiduciary duty or where he or she has knowingly received wrongful monies.45 In this regard, the plaintiff can claim against the third-party defendant the value of the property transferred.46

 As mentioned above, the victim will have much less control over criminal proceedings as compared to civil proceedings.
 At the stage of investigations, the victim (or its representative) is likely to be asked to attend an interview and provide facts and evidence of the alleged fraud.
 There is no obligation on the part of the investigating authorities to release information gathered from the investigation to the victim, and they usually do not do so.
 It is, therefore, difficult to obtain evidence from an investigating authority for use in a victim's separate civil proceedings (if any) unless a timely prosecution is commenced and information is made public in trial proceedings.

 Following the conclusion of an investigation, the AGC, on the recommendation of the authority or agency investigating the purported offence, will decide whether to charge the perpetrator, give the perpetrator a warning or take no further action.
 The Singapore authorities take allegations of fraud seriously, and if there is evidence that an offence of fraud has been committed, they are likely to take firm action against the perpetrator.

 A victim can also choose to file a magistrate's complaint with the state courts of Singapore, particularly in instances where the authorities have declined to investigate or take action.
 A magistrate's complaint is generally filed by an individual wishing to commence private prosecution (as opposed to prosecution by the state).

 However, a magistrate's complaint is generally not likely to be accepted for filing if: